Ghini/DistanceMatrixToCoords/README.rst

 This plugin is at a very experimental stage.
 I will be enhancing it as I need that, or as reaction to user feedback.

-It would be highly useful if you could provide me with exsample data, for which, I'm quite sure, the plugin does not yet work.
+It would be highly useful if you could provide me with example data, for which, I'm quite sure, the plugin does not yet work.